AnneEnglish/Portfolio-1/README.md

 Best Places to Visit in Waterford is a website where people can gather information and ideas on places to visit within Waterford.
 They can choose from different places by using the navigation bar.
-If they visit any of the places we have recommended they can tag us on our Facebook or instagram pages.
+If they visit any of the places we have recommended they can tag us on our Facebook or Instagram pages.
 That way we can gauge what kind of places are more popular than others, in return we can tailor our website to suit our users and what they like.
 If they also have any suggestions they can contact us through our social media.